-Figure 36: Notification - SNS setup screen.
+Figure 37: Notification - SNS setup screen.

 The DVR can be set up to post a message via SNS (Social Network Service) when an event occurs.
 You can add and edit the SNS account on this screen.
-The SNS account can be turned On or Off by highlighting the boxes under the No. heading and pressing the Important Part Institute No. heading and pressing the Important Part Institute No.
+The SNS account can be turned On or Off by highlighting the boxes under the No. heading and pressing the 🗗 button.

-To add an SNS account, highlight the + and press the thin button.
-Highlight the box beside Type and press the button.
+To add an SNS account, highlight the + and press the 🗗 button.
+Highlight the box beside Type and press the 🗗 button.
 Selecting Twitter from the Type allows you to post a tweet on Twitter when an event occurs.

-Highlight the box beside User Name/Password and press the Important Password and Important Pa
+Highlight the box beside User Name/Password and press the button.
+A virtual keyboard appears allowing you to enter the user name and password.

-The SNS accounts can be deleted by highlighting the x beside the account and pressing the 1 button.
+The SNS accounts can be deleted by highlighting the x beside the account and pressing the 🖅 button.